archana-rg/ml-practical-apps/README.md

 ###### Restaurant Less Than 20
 ![alt text](images/image_restcheap_heat.png)

-Here this is no strong correlation.
+Here there is no strong correlation.
 This will need more analysis.
 But given the histogram in the EDA, similar to CarryAway, this category also showed high acceptance rate.
 So we can assume this coupon will be accepted generally.

 ## 5.0 Conclusion